4. Purpose and functions of the Academic Board

 iv.
 Deputy Vice-Chancellor Research and Innovation and Vice-President

 v.
 Deputy Vice-Chancellor Global Development and Vice-President

 viii.
-Pro Vice-Chancellor Science, Engineering and Health and Vice-President
+Deputy Vice-Chancellor STEM and Vice-President

 ix.
-Executive Director, Vocational Education
+Deputy Vice-Chancellor, Vocational Education

 x.
 Director, Library Services

 xi.
-Associate Deputy Vice-Chancellor (Education)
+Associate Deputy Vice-Chancellor Education

 xii.
-Associate Deputy Vice-Chancellor Education (Quality and Enhancement)
+Associate Deputy Vice-Chancellor Education, Quality and Enhancement

 xiv.
 Associate Deputy Vice-Chancellor, Research Capability